If you’re just getting started with your content marketing strategy, chances are you’ve been asking yourself, “How do I know what to write about?”

 A good strategy for identifying these topics is to conduct a content gap analysis.

-With content gap analysis, you’ll drive more traffic with your content, convert more leads, and add substantial value to your readers.
+With content gap analysis, you’ll drive more SEO traffic, convert more leads, add substantial value to your target audience, and increase your search visibility.

 We’ll be discussing what content gap analysis is and how you can use it to evaluate and improve your own website’s content.